malc-u/fostoria/TESTING.md

   - **Result**: this bug was removed and footer info is displayed as intended on all screens

 - **Qty in basket contents**
-  - **Bug**: quantity input field and label were not centered on small screens
+  - **Bug**: quantity input field and label were not centred on small screens
   - **Fix**: added media in CSS to adjust the alignment
   - **Result**: this bug was removed and footer info is displayed as intended on all screens

 ### Interaction

-- **Plan**: there are elements that are planned to be interactive on this page e.g. buttons throughout the page, navbar, photos in the gallery, forms (login, register, contact, update dteails in the user profile)etc.
+- **Plan**: there are elements that are planned to be interactive on this page e.g. buttons throughout the page, navbar, photos in the gallery, forms (login, register, contact, update details in the user profile)etc.
 - **Implementation**: interaction was carried out on many devices and on several browsers, including Chrome, Firefox and Opera.
 Following elements were tested by making sure they act in the way they were intended, that they lead to the page or action as planned.
   - Navbar toggle button
   - Navbar links